carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

    2,              314  (51.5%)

-  Schedulers - number of cycles where we saw N instructions issued:
+  Schedulers - number of cycles where we saw N micro opcodes issued:
   [# issued], [# cycles]
    0,          7  (1.1%)
    1,          306  (50.2%)